truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 To create a new alert service, click **Add** and fill out the form, then click **Save**.

-Click **SEND TEST ALERT** to generate a test alert to confirm the alert service works correctly.
+Click **SEND TEST ALERT** to generate a test alert to confirm the alert service works.

 See [Alert Services Screen]({{< relref "/SCALE/SCALEUIReference/Toptoolbar/Alerts/AlertServicesScreen.md" >}}) for more information on settings.
 {{< /expand >}}